MartinLloVich/Mine-Inspection-Robot/README.md

 The RRT* planner may require adjustment of parameters (maxIterations, MaxConnectionDistance) for different environments.

 👥 Authors
-This project was developed as part of the Master's in Automation and Robotics at the Polytechnic University of Madrid.
+This project was developed as part of the Master's in Automation and Robotics at the Polytechnic University of Madrid by Martin Loring Bueno, Hector Gordillo Garcia and Javier Fernandez Pintor.

 📜 License
 This project is for academic purposes.
 Please acknowledge the authors if used or referenced.